Yoga Therapy Training

 Ear Infection

-Don’t have your head lower than your heart in any Yoga asana
+Don’t have your head lower than your heart in any asana

 (e.g. Standing Forward Bend).